 She has a strong interest in social businesses and believes that finding solutions to global problems through enterprise is at the core of the future of philanthropy.

-She is also chairman of her family foundation, the Lucille Foundation.
+She serves as Chairman of her family foundation, the Lucille Foundation.